Rhys is incredibly intelligent. His knowledge of the law is probably second to none and his written work is brilliant.

 He is regularly instructed to represent famous sportspeople and well-known celebrities, and therefore understands the particular needs of such individuals.

-Rhys has recently been appointed as the Editor of Practitioner's Textbook 'Butterworth's Road Traffic Law' which demonstrates his position as a leading expert in the area of Road Traffic and Motoring Offences
+Rhys is the Editor of Practitioner's Textbook 'Butterworth's Road Traffic Law' which demonstrates his position as a leading expert in the area of Road Traffic and Motoring Offences

 Rhys Appears on GB News with Nigel Farage